hfaran/blog.ubcecess/_posts/2014-05-26-a-year-with-trello.markdown

 ---
 layout: post
-title: (Internal) A Year With Trello
+title: A Year With Trello
 author: Hamza Faran
 ---